-This toolkit provides step-by-step guidance for re-opening the workplace after the COVID-19 restrictions.
+This toolkit provides step-by-step guidance for re-opening the workplace after the Covid-19 restrictions.
 It provides links to key information and templates on the website.
-The information is checked and updated.

 Returning to the workplace

 Re-opening the workplace brings a new set of health and safety challenges in terms of assessing business operations and ensuring the workplace is safe and Covid-19 secure.